seffradev/ehd500/docs/paper/thesis.typ

 <sec:materials:miscellaneous>

-A Gemalto smart card reader is used where any PC/SC-compatible would suffice.
+A Gemalto smart card reader is used where any PC/SC-compatible reader would suffice.
 The smart card reader is connected to a Raspberry Pi and provides access to a smart card.
 The APDU from the smart card may be forwarded over IP to a destination device, in this case the UE sink.

 Leissner-provided SIM with a provisioned subscription are used where any SIM would suffice.
 A basic router is used to provide IP